1. What is the application deadline?

 Are you thinking about applying to the MPP program?
 Join us at an info session below!

 Information sessions will provide helpful information about the MPP program and the application process.
-This is an informal setting that is ideal for asking questions and learning more about our department.
-Dinner will be provided.
-Sign up here!
+This is an informal setting that is ideal for asking questions to current students and staff.
+A meal will be provided by the department.

 UCLA Public Affairs Building